William T. Dickens, PhD

 University Distinguished Professor and Interim Chair

 Economics is the study of how societies produce and exchange goods and services to satisfy needs.
 Undergraduates may study economics to develop specialized analytical skills useful in today’s complex labor market.
 Economics is distinguished among the social sciences by having a systematic normative as well as a positive framework for evaluating public policy.
 The major in economics is also a good foundation for graduate studies in advanced economics, public policy, law, or business.

 Macroeconomics, which focuses on the overall economy, deals with such problems as inflation, unemployment, growth and instability, economic development, and governmental monetary and fiscal policies.

 Microeconomics examines the economic behavior of individuals, households, firms, industries, and trade among countries.
 It seeks to assess the economic effects of market power and environmental damage and analyzes the economic aspects of natural resources, poverty, health, income distribution, trade unions, crime, and government regulation.

 Students may pursue a BA, a BS, or a minor in economics.
 Additionally, economics majors in their junior year may qualify for admission to the PlusOne program that combines the BA or BS with a master’s degree in economics (requires an additional 16 semester hours of course work).
-The department also offers combined majors with business administration, environmental studies, international affairs, mathematics, philosophy, and political science.
+The department also offers combined majors with business administration, environmental studies, international affairs, mathematics, philosophy, computer science, and political science.